 BOOKING DINING in WALT DISNEY WORLD

 Guests are able to make a dining reservation at most Disney World restaurants up to 60 days in advance of your meal.
-(Resort hotel guests may make reservations up to 60 days in advance plus the length of their stay up to 10 days.)

 To make online reservations, click on any table service restaurant name in our